Further training and qualifications

 What the data measures

-The data shows the percentage of people born in 1990 who had a university degree by the ages of 25 and 32 years old, by socio-economic background.
+The data shows the percentage of young people born in cohorts from 1989 to 1992 who had university degrees at:

 Data is shown for the following socio-economic backgrounds: